Death of Vance Rodriguez: Background

-The hiker started his journey on the Appalachian Trail in April 2017, from Harriman State Park near New York City.
+Rodriguez started his journey on the Appalachian Trail in April 2017, from Harriman State Park, about 30 miles north of New York City.
 On the way, he met several people who took pictures of him.
-Witnesses reported that he preferred ketchup and sticky buns, and that he had said he came from Baton Rouge, was hiking to Key West, and had a sister living in Sarasota or Saratoga.
+Witnesses reported that he liked ketchup and sticky buns, that he said he came from Baton Rouge, that he was hiking to Key West, and that he claimed to have a sister living in Sarasota or Saratoga.

-By January 2018, the hiker had reached northern Florida.
+By January 2018, Rodriguez had reached northern Florida.

 Discovery of body and investigation

 He was last observed alive after his arrival in the southwestern region of Florida in April 2018.